 An Ocean at Your Doorstep

-Maps for backpacking: A free map of Channel Islands National Park is available from park headquarters or the Anacapa Island visitor center.
-For a topographic map of the area, ask for Anacapa Island from the USGS.
+Maps for backpacking: A map of Montana de Oro State Park is available at the visitor center.
+For a topographic map of the area, ask for Morro Bay South from the USGS.

 Details mentioned in this article were accurate at the time of publication